pierreaubert/dotidx/README.md

   - See `./scripts/start-archive.sh` for inspiration
   - It takes a few days to get all the data for the Relay Chain
   - Parity provides dump to go faster if you have enough bandwidth to get them.
-  - Test that it is working by connecting it to polkadot.js for ex.
+  - Test that it is working by connecting it to via polkadot.js for ex.
 - Start a set of Sidecar API servers
   - See `./scripts/setup-sidecar.sh` for inspiration
   - Test that they are working by running some queries: `curl http://localhost:10801/blocks/head` should return a json file.
 - Start a reverse proxy that also do load balancing
   - See `./scripts/start-nginx.sh` for inspiration
   - Test that they are working by running some queries: `curl http://localhost:10800/blocks/head` should return the same json file.

+## Strategy to optimise for time

+1. If your archive is on a SATA disks, make a copy on an SSD disk.
+It will take a few hours to make the copy but then indexing will be faster.
+2. If you want an index mostly for yourself, you can let the database on SATA disks.
+If you plan to have a lot of requests, you can move some tablespace to an SSD and the index should definitively be on SSD.
+3. You can delete the archive node on SSD when indexing is finished.
+4. If you need to restart from scratch the indexer will produce monthly dumped that the database can restart from and it is significantly faster to start from dumps than loading the blocks from the archive node.

 ## Usage